RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

     ##        0     0     0
     ##        1  2429 30548

+Let’s look diagonally:

+-   0 patients were correctly predicted as classified as Dead (result = 0).
+-   30548 patients were correctly predicted as classified as Alive (result = 1).

 ``` r
 #calculate miscalculation error
 1-sum(diag(CM2))/sum(CM2)
 ```

     ## [1] 0.0736574

-Let’s look diagonally:

--   0 patients were correctly predicted as classified as Dead
--   30548 patients were correctly predicted as classified as Alive.

 Misclassifications are about 7%.